thunlp/Prompt-Transferability/README.md

 * Only save projection for each training  !!!
 * Debug: load model aftertrained with muti-gpu
 * Debug: Training Large Model
-* Bebug: PromptRoberta, PromptBert (Editing: fix omly to load prompt)
+* Bebug: PromptRoberta, PromptBert (Editing: fix only to load prompt)